Florida's Outmigration Crushes Naples' Housing Market in 2025

 1. Why are so many people leaving Florida in 2025?

-Rising insurance costs, political polarization, overcrowding, climate-related risks, and elevated HOA fees are pushing both working families and retirees to leave.
+Rising insurance costs, political polarization, overcrowding, climate-related risks, and elevated HOA fees are driving both working families and retirees to leave.

 2. How is Florida’s outmigration affecting the Naples housing market?